-Gayland Osburn, 1428 E. Calif, Ave., Glendale 6, Calif., June 12.-I preached at the Conway church, in Louisiana, April 28 and again May 12. and a number of times in a private home, near Linville, La., May 5 to June 2.
+Gayland Osburn, 1428 E. Calif, Ave., Glendale 6, Calif., June 12.-I preached at the Conway church, in Louisiana, April 28 and again May 12, and a number of times in a private home, near Linville, La.; May 5 to June 2.
 While in Oklahoma, recently, I preached at Ardmore, Healdton, and Graham.
-I certainly enjoyed the singing school at Ardmore, after which I returned to La.,
+I certainly enjoyed the singing school at Ardmore, after which I returned to La., where I preached at Fairview and at Hammond. pines in May, and three in March, making about

-James R. Stewart, 1301 N. 13th St., Waco.
-Texas, June 11 .- We have just closed a good meeting with the Fairview church, with fair attendance and one made a confession of wrongs.
+James R. Stewart, 1301 N. 13th St., Waco, Texas, June 11.-We have just closed a good meeting with the Fairview church, with fair attendance and one made a confession of wrongs.
 The church seemed to take on new life.
 I am to return next year.
 I was glad to have Bro.
 Buffington in the meeting, also visiting brethren, from San Antonio and other places.
 My next will be Abilene, the 15th, inst.
 Then to Kansas and Missouri for meetings.